Drills for skills: Defence21 drills

 14+

 7 v 7, zone defence, on a full sized pitch.
-Defensive players focus on their individual rolls and work as a team to contain the offence's options.
+Defensive players focus on their individual roles and work as a team to contain the offence's options.